Jamazi4/bimcat/node-notes.md

 component with empty nodeProject.
 Now before I start with that I need to create exit nodemode and switch navigation and also create an initial node with object.

+### --14-06-2025--

+component picker is now visualiser and currently I get the componentId in the nodeEditor, need to fetch component with node project